neochimp/grad-cap/README.md

 ```

 ## PNG to 2D Array Script
-In order to prevent me from going insane when trying to convert pixel arts to the code, I have made a short python script that outputs the 2D array needed based on an inputted .png file.
+In order to prevent me from going insane when trying to convert pixel arts to the code, I have made a short python script that outputs string vector needed based on an inputted .png file.
 ```
-python png_to_char_array.py <filename.png>
+python png_to_vector.py <filename.png>
 ```